 At Bike Friday, bike sizing is based on the proposition that each person deserves a bike that fits.

 We know the basic physics of human ergonomics.
 The tool must fit the person, not the other way around.
 Our unique design and build process here is not really about folding bikes.
 Travel and folding bikes happened to be one area that was crying out for good design for convenience and basic human needs.
 We designed our business around fulfilling that proposition.

 Many businesses in the world still operate on the demanding format common after World War II, when there was a huge demand that was most efficiently filled by mass producing lots of generic items.
 People had nothing; it helped fill that demand fastest.

 People are more sophisticated now.
 Mass production has never worked well for bicycles, shoes, garden carts, garden tools or any item used as a tool to produce a result based on several hours of use.

-Imagine yourself walking 2 miles to work everyday in shoes made one size-fits-all.
+Imagine yourself walking 2 miles to work every day in shoes made one-size-fits-all.
 This is quite common for folding bicycles.
-No mater how adjustable a system you have, a bike built to accommodate someone 48″ tall (1.2m) will simply not work for someone is 80″ tall (2m).
+No matter how adjustable a system you have, a bike built to accommodate someone 48″ tall (1.2m) will simply not work for someone is 80″ tall (2m).

 Optimization is a requirement for safe, comfortable and effective cycling.
 At Bike Friday, that is what we are attempting to do – optimize bikes for more than just guys 68″ to 72″ tall.